rsperl/PowerpointJoin/README.md

 * [White Horse Inn](http://www.whitehorseinn.org/partnerships/support-us.html): The White Horse Inn is a blog and podcast that aims teach Christians to "know what they believe and why they believe it".

 ## GUI
 I have built a crude graphic interface using wxPerl.
+Note that it doesn't yet support the --start-with option, that is, the ability to append files to a starting presentation.
 In order to use the GUI, you'll need to install the Wx module.
 See the Requirements sections for details on how to do this.

 Once Wx is installed, you may then run